 COVID-19: Role of public cloud in sustaining your business

 Beyond the outbreak: 6 strategic actions to ensure customer experience in the new horizon

 Coping with a pandemic: Improving citizens’ everyday lives through digital services

 Digitalization technologies make our society more inclusive.
 Describing our recent blockchain experiences in this field.

 Virtual is the new reality

 During times of crisis, companies are forced to rapidly digitalize their services.
 What opportunities can virtual reality offer today?

 Q&A for investors

-As at 24 July 2020.
+As of 17 February 2021.
 We are continuously monitoring the market outlook.